dimitrit/tastybasic/README.md

 Additionally there are statements to define and read constant values:

 `DATA m[,n[,...]]` Used to store constant values in the program code.
-Each DATA statement can define one or more constants separated by commas.
+Each DATA statement can define one or more numeric constants separated by commas. `DATA` statements may appear anywhere in the program.

-`READ m` Reads the next available data value and assigns it to variable _m_, starting with the left most value in the first `DATA` statement.
+`READ m` Reads the next available data value and assigns it to variable _m_, starting with the first item in the first `DATA` statement.

+`RESTORE` Resets the `READ` pointer to the first item of the data list, allowing `DATA` values to be re-read.

 ### Functions
 Tasty Basic provides the following functions to read from and write to memory locations and I/O ports: